mathjax/MathJax-docs/options/output-processors/MMLorHTML.rst

 .. warning::

   This extension has been deprecated in MathJax v2.6.
+See :ref:`automatic selection of output processors <automatic-output-switch>` for alternatives.

 The options below control the operation of the MMLorHTML configuration file that is run when you include ``"MMLorHTML.js"`` in the `config`